 Scientific Research, Books, Articles, Columns, Lectures and Photographs

-Welcome Newest science here is based on old science: Measuring the altitude of dust layers overhead using an ultra-sensitive near-infrared photometer to measure the twilight glow before sunrise or after sunset.
+Welcome This site is now updated after several months.
+More than 150 of my newspaper science column titles have been added to the Publications page.
+The data charts are in the process of being updated.
+Most exciting science here is based on old science: Measuring the altitude of dust layers overhead using an ultra-sensitive near-infrared photometer to measure the twilight glow before sunrise or after sunset.
 The method reliably detects the stratospheric aerosol layer and dust layers in the troposphere so long as the zenith sky is cloud free.
+The method detected the altitude of the ozone layer over the Mauna Loa Observatory in June 2014.
 More of my science is at www.sunandsky.org.
 See video clips--including music made from my UV-B and cosmic ray data--at www.youtube.com/fmims.
 Science updates and links to my weekly science column are posted on Facebook (fmims or Forrest M. Mims III) and Twitter (@fmims).
-Email me at firstname.lastname@example.org or email@example.com.
+Email me at firstname.lastname@example.org.

 My paper with by Dr. Lin Chambers (NASA LaRC) and Dr. David R. Brooks (IESRE) was published by the Bulletin of the American Meteorological Society (October 2011) following revisions in response to three expert reviewers.
 The paper describes a new method of measuring total column water vapor using an infrared thermometer pointed at cloud-free zenith sky.
 The paper describes 25 months of data here (Texas) and 10 days at Hawaii's Mauna Loa Observatory in June 2010.
 Abstract (with link to full PDF) is here.

-In June 2013 I spent 12 days calibrating atmospheric instruments at Hawaii's Mauna Loa Observatory.
-Sky conditions were excellent.
-This was my 22th year to calibrate at at MLO.
+In June 2014 I spent 12 days calibrating atmospheric instruments at Hawaii's Mauna Loa Observatory.
+Sky conditions were good to excellent.
+This was my 23rd year to calibrate at MLO.

 Microsoft co-founder Paul Allen has written "Idea Man" (Penguin/Portfolio, 2011), the first half of which is the most significant account to date of the founding of Microsoft and its early days at MITS in Albuquerque.
 See my review in MAKE magazine here.